agibalov/java-library-experiments/jooq-experiment/README.md

 # jooq-experiment

-1. `./gradlew flywayMigrate` to generate a dummy H2 database at `./dbsample`
-2. `./gradlew generateDummyJooqSchemaSource` to generate jOOQ bindings based on previously generated dummy database.
-3. `./gradlew test` to run tests.
+* `./gradlew clean test` to generate everything and run the tests.
+* `./gradlew generateJooqCode` to regenerate jOOQ code (e.g. after you've updated the migrations)